 - 1 tsp ground black pepper

 - 1 tsp ground cumin

 - 1 1/4 cup dry TVP crumbles

 - 1/2 cup vital wheat gluten *

-- Remove from heat, stir in your vital wheat gluten, + allow the mixture to cool down for 5-7 minutes.
+- Finish the burger mix: Remove from heat, stir in your vital wheat gluten, + allow the mixture to cool down for 5-7 minutes.
 You don't want to burn your hands!
 While it cools, preheat your oven to 350F and generously grease a large baking pan with refined coconut oil.
 When the mixture is cool enough to touch, get in there with your hands and start kneading the mixture for about 2-3 minutes.
 This will activate the gluten and make the burgers super meaty!

 *To make these burgers gluten-free, replace the vital wheat gluten with chickpea flour.
 This will produce a slightly less meaty result but still be delicious!
 Also, be sure to use a gluten-free soy sauce or tamari.

 Amount Per Serving: Calories: 264Total Fat: 6gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 0mgSodium: 509mgCarbohydrates: 21gFiber: 6gSugar: 9gProtein: 32g